Rochet2/compilers/README.md

 - `*`

 Additionally any whitespace is skipped.
+The whitespace characters are more specifically defined in [https://msdn.microsoft.com/en-us/library/t809ektx(v=vs.110).aspx](https://msdn.microsoft.com/en-us/library/t809ektx(v=vs.110).aspx).
 Other tokens are handled as unexpected tokens.

 ## LL1 grammar